-Transaction Corrections for missing or bounced cheques
+Transaction corrections for missing or bounced cheques

-14.17 Paragraph 14.5 makes reference to Applicants not being able to mitigate their losses as the transaction correction for a missing or bounced cheque has been sent to them too long after they accepted the cheque.
-Transaction corrections may be delayed on occasions but this is not the fault of Post Office.
-In some instances Post Office is dependent on a response from a third party (such as the customer's bank) before the Transaction Correction can be issued.
+16. Paragraph 14.5 makes reference to Applicants not being able to mitigate their losses as the transaction correction for a missing or bounced has been sent to them too long after they accepted the cheque.
+Transaction corrections may be delayed on occasions but this is not necessarily the fault of Post Office.
+In some instances Post Office is dependant on a response from a third party (such as the customer's bank) before the transaction correction can be issued.
 This may have resulted in some delay but, as stated above, if the correct process is followed then Subpostmasters will not be liable for any lost or bounced cheques.

-14.18 Typically, however if there is an issue with a cheque this issue will be raised through other channels with the branch.
-In most cases, the branch will be aware of the issue long before the Transaction Correction is submitted.
+17. Typically, however if there is an issue with a cheque this issue will be raised through over channels with the branch.
+In most cases, the branch will be aware of the issue long before the transaction correction is submitted.